era-platform/cene/README.md

 ```

 If you use this technique to run Cene, it's a little bit more flexible than the command-line tool.
 You can supply more than one filename of your own to be executed in sequence, and you can choose not to include the prelude files, which the Cene command-line tool always includes.

-## Branding

-Cene is named for _-cene_, a suffix that refers to eras, since Cene is part of [the Era project](https://github.com/era-platform/era).
-The resemblance to "Scheme" and the potential for wordplay with "seen," "scene," "sing," "sink," "obscene," and "zine" are just side benefits.
-Yes, I just spoiled all those puns for you.
-Go on and use the puns anyway, now fully equipped with the awareness of how stale they're going to get.
-A stale pun is still a good pun in the right context.

-The brand image I imagine for Cene will have layers: In the meta layer, cartoon characters weild a mallet and a marker over a holographic void of pinks, yellows, and greens.
-In the marker-drawn layer, deep dark gray and pure white are punctuated by stamp symbols, gears, and dotted lines in luminescent red.
-When the gears hatch, cartoon vines grow out of them in a calm, neutral green.
-These cartoon vines are the brand image I have in mind for the Era project's eventual OS/IDE/visual programming language, so they should appear only for Cene projects that implement modular, reactive, or UI functionality as building blocks for Era.

-## About this project

-Cene is released under the MIT license.
-See LICENSE.txt.